 Critical incident maps help responding officers communicate more effectively

-State Rep. Mike Mueller of Linden is spearheading a plan that will help police officers respond more effectively to critical incidents like active shooter situations in schools.
+The Michigan House today unanimously approved a measure sponsored by Rep. Mike Mueller that will save lives by helping police officers respond more effectively to active shooter situations and other emergencies in schools.

 Mueller – a retired sheriff’s deputy, tactical operator, and veteran – said a tool utilized by the military called critical incident mapping would greatly improve the information available to first responders when they arrive at a school during an emergency.
 Critical incident mapping uses satellite imaging to create a real-life depiction of a building and the area surrounding it, including labels of importance.
 A grid is then placed over the map to help police, fire and EMS responders articulate location.